Flashback Friday...On a Pale Horse – RAVEN OAK

 As a thinking and questioning child with quite a few big thoughts, I loved this series.
 It not only helped me to come to terms with my questions and the lack of answers, but it pushed my brain into thinking about other rolls in society.
 For example, in Neil Gaiman’s book, American Gods, Money has become a deity due to the worship and belief of the American people.
 It’s a thought I can identify with as I watch our world struggle with want vs. need.

-As an older reader, I don’t enjoy most of Mr. Anthony’s body of work, mostly because some of his personal views are a bit creepy to me.
+Knowing now what I do about Mr. Anthony, I don’t own or read any of his works anymore.
 But I look back on this series and remember how much I enjoyed reading it.
 I thought, if Death had to exist in the world, Zane was the kind of Death I could meet at my end, whenever that will be, and do so without regret.
 As I grow older, I instead focus on living every day for what it is: a moment in time.
 A chance to do good.

 Another friend lost someone this week, and I’m reminded that as I grow older, so does everyone else around me.
 I could allow this melancholy to sweep over me and age me, but I refuse.
 Death comes for everyone in the end, but it’s not the end that matters.
 It’s the journey—a lesson Zane learned while riding a pale horse.